Computer-aided translation (CAT) (B)-French 3200-M1-1CATBF

 7. (if necessary) The use of the Glossary Converter tool to convert glossaries into formats required by other programs

-8. aligning (of parallel texts) and its use as a resource in the CAT programs (texts with advanced complexity)
+8. Aligning (of parallel texts) and its use as a resource in the CAT programs (texts with advanced complexity)

 9. Using an (initial) automatic translation (when translating texts of advanced complexity)